Table of Contents

 In any case, both platforms come with some serious dealbreakers, which is why I’d like to introduce you to Sellfy.

-1. Setting up your Sellfy store takes as little as 10 minutes
+Sellfy store takes as little as 10 minutes1.
+Setting up your

 Unlike Gumroad and Shopify, setting up a Sellfy store is a piece of cake thanks to the user-friendly interface.
 The best part is that you don’t need any previous experience at all.